kachurovskiy/nanoels/README.md

 ## Carriage movements

 - Make sure the cutting tool is not goign to contact the material and there's room to move the carriage physically
-- Use `LEFT` and `RIGHT` buttons to move the carriage ~1mm (possibly more when required to stay on the thread) when spindle is not turning
+- Use `LEFT` and `RIGHT` buttons to move the carriage ~1mm (possibly more or less when required to stay on the thread) when spindle is not turning
 - If stops are set, they will be respected

-Using `LEFT` and `RIGHT` buttons when ELS is ON and spindle is turning is undefined
+Using `LEFT` and `RIGHT` buttons is not possible when the spindle is turning.

 ## Losing the thread